hilal288/svauto/README.md

 For example: packer/ubuntu16.yaml is the base for packer/ubuntu16-template.yaml, where the "template.yaml" is used by "svauto.sh".

-SVAuto basically glues together Packer and Ansible, under temporaries subdirectories (packer/build-something), goes there and runs "packer build" for you.
+SVAuto basically glues together Packer and Ansible, under temporaries subdirectories (packer/build-something), it then goes there and runs "packer build" for you.

 Building an Ubuntu 16.04 QCoW (compressed) with Packer and Ansible: